-'Telephone terrorism' rattles 48 Jewish centers
+Bomb threats target 59 Jewish centers.
+Trump finally responds

 Story highlights

-- JCCs in 27 states and one Canadian province received nearly 60 bomb threats in January
+- JCCs in 27 states and one Canadian province have received nearly 70 bomb threats this year

 - FBI and Justice Department "investigating possible civil rights violations"